topaz-dev-stuff/aoc2023/README.md

 mapped to the day it's the solution to:
 - `test` : This is just a "Hello, World!" program for testing purposes.
 - `trebuchet` : This is the solution to day 1.
+- `cubes` : This is the solution to day 2.

 ***